 4. Make one extra payment a year

-Give yourself a holiday gift by making an extra payment at the end of the year — or at any time.
-Or, if you’d rather, add an amount equal to one-twelfth of your mortgage payment to each month’s payment.
+At the end of the year, give yourself a holiday gift by making an extra payment.
+Heck, do it at any time.
+Or, if you’d rather, just add an amount equal to one-twelfth of your mortgage payment to each month’s payment.

 5. Refinance into a shorter loan

 Monthly payments are lower on longer-term loans than on shorter-term loans.
-But borrowers who choose shorter-term loans — such as a 15-year fixed-rate loan instead of a 30-year fixed-rate loan — stand to save a lot of money over the long haul.
-You can, too.
+But interest rates are lower on short-term loans.
+Borrowers choosing shorter terms — such as a 15-year fixed-rate loan instead of a 30-year fixed-rate loan — can save a great deal of money.

 Follow these three steps to find out what you would save:

 - Find current mortgage rates.
 A good general source is the Freddie Mac weekly mortgage market survey, updated every Thursday.
-But you can also look at real-life rates available in your area by visiting our mortgage search page.
+You can also see real-life rates available in your area by visiting our mortgage search page.

 - Decide if you want a fixed-rate or adjustable-rate mortgage.
 ARMs are typically cheaper but riskier.
 Here’s how to decide if an ARM is right for you.